ian7050/Coffee-Shop-Project/README.md

 - What is the main objective of this project ?

-A Coffee company want to have insights on their sales of coffee beans through out the last couple years.
+A coffee company wants to gain insights into their coffee bean sales over the past couple of years.

 What is the decision making support ?

-The best solution to support the owner of the coffee company is to create a dashboard that provides strong insight about :
+The best solution to support the owner of the coffee company is to create a dashboard that provides valuable insights into :

   - Total Sales
   - Top purchasing coutries